mono/plain; a11y=true

 theme = "zola-monoplain"

-An example how to use the theme with with github actions in a monorepo can be found here: https://github.com/exiguus/blog
+An example of using this theme with GitHub Actions in a monorepo is available here: https://github.com/exiguus/blog

 Templates